peddadap/design_templates/README.md

 - The Airbyte YML CDK extensions are python modules that abstract logic based on needed behavior for a given platform
     * Custom Authenticator ; When authentication falls outside basic and simple token model
     * Custom Requester ; Requires packing pre-computed payloads that have to be dynamically formed
-    * Custom Record Extractor ; When response parsing is warranted, for example converting xml to json paylods
+    * Custom Record Extractor ; When response parsing is warranted, for example converting xml to json payload
-    * With the ability to enhance bheavior as needed
+    * With the ability to enhance behavior as needed

 - The Airbyte YML CDK extensions on Destination connectors is optional, may be needed to inject Data Quality Checks, will be refined as part DQ-Framework Design